 The active substance in Dacogen, decitabine, is a cytidine deoxynucleoside analogue.
 This means that it is similar to cytidine deoxynucleoside, a fundamental component of the DNA (genetic material) of cells.
 In the body, decitabine is converted into decitabine triphosphate, which is then incorporated into the DNA where it blocks the activity of enzymes called DNA methyltransferases (DNMTs).
 These enzymes promote the development and progression of cancer.
 By blocking DNMTs, decitabine will prevent the increase of tumour cells and lead to their death.

 How has Dacogen been studied?

-Dacogen has been studied in one main study involving 485 adults aged 65 or older, who were newly diagnosed with AML.
-Dacogen was compared with either supportive care (any medicine or technique to help patients, excluding anticancer medicines or surgery) or low-dose cytarabine (another anticancer medicine).
+Dacogen has been studied in one main study involving 485 adults, who were newly diagnosed with AML but were not eligible for standard induction chemotherapy.
+Dacogen was compared with either supportive care (any medicine or technique to help patients, excluding cancer medicines or surgery) or low-dose cytarabine (another cancer medicine).
 Treatment was given for as long as patients benefited from it.
 The main measure of effectiveness was how long the patients lived.